-- 1. Select one or more sequences. - 2.
-Choose File > Export Sequence(s) From Project. - 3.
+- 1. Select one or more sequences from the Project tab. - 2.
+Choose File > Export Sequence(s) From Project or right-click on the selection and choose Export. - 3.
 Choose a format and location for saving the exported sequence(s). - If you selected a single sequence, the sequence name is used as the default file name.
 If you selected multiple sequences, the project name is used instead. - Available file formats may include: .sbd, .seq, .gbk, .embl, and .fas.
 For formats that do not support multiple sequences, each sequence is saved as a separate file.